gclaramunt/scala-reggen/README.md

 [Alissa Pajer](http://alissapajer.github.io/conferenceslides/craftconf2014/#/) does a great introduction to the basic concepts and how they relate to programming

 ### Categories
-A category is a collection of objects and arrows between them with identity and composition.
+A category is a collection of objects and arrows between them with identity and composition:
-More formally:

 Obj(Cat): collection of objects.
 For each A,B ∈ Obj(Cat), there’s a set C(A,B) of morphisms (arrows) from A to B f:A→B means f ∈ C(A,B)

+(Formally, a category is defined by 3 total functions: source, target, id;  and one partial function: composition)

 Composition operation between arrows: if f:A→B and g:B→C, then g∘f:A→C